StepwiseMath/stepwise-edx-plugin/README.md

 ### Localized html anchor tags

+Same as above, but for html anchor tags.
+In addition to the URL mapping, these also require language translation of the text of the html element value, bearing in mind that we need to avoid changes to the edx-platform po files since we do not want to fork the edx-platform repo.

 An example usage would be the "Blog" and "Privacy Policy" links in the LMS site footer.
 The following is added to the Mako template:

 ```